josefsalyer/hereiam/README.md

 # set up environment

+- create/have a github.com account [http://www.github.com](http://www.github.com)

 - make sure you have git installed (see the above step about installing xcode)
 - set your global git name and email:
 ```
 git config --global user.name "YOUR NAME HERE"
 git config --global user.email "YOUR EMAIL HERE"
 ```
-- generate a private keypair, from a terminal window
+## generate a private keypair, from a terminal window
 ```

 $> ssh-keygen

 Generating public/private rsa key pair.